• 3,000 firms

 Where did scam calls originate?

-Even with the advancement of technology today, it’s still hard to pinpoint where fake calls really originate from.
+Even with the advancement of technology today, it’s still hard to pinpoint where fake calls originate from.
 But as far as experts know, scam calls or fraudulent calls come from different countries from their intended victims.

 Are telemarketing calls scams?

-It’s safe to say that most telemarketing activities are not fraudulent calls.
+It is safe to say that most telemarketing activities are not fraudulent calls.
 Legitimate telemarketers would reach out to their leads stating the purpose of the call while identifying themselves and the company they work for.

 Get the complete toolkit, free